 I can't travel far from Borrowash.
-I would like to know the understand why all Borrowash property lawyers aren't automatically on all bank panels?
+Is there a reason why all Borrowash lawyers aren't included on all lender panels?

 Mortgage companies point to the fact that solicitor-led fraud is considered to be responsible for millions of pounds of fraud every year.The elimination of law firms off of lender panels started with the rise in mortgage fraud, which prompted a thematic review by the FSA in 2011.
 Its conclusions included recommendations for mortgage companies to review their conveyancing panels, which kicked off a major policy change in the sector.
 This resulted in lenders culling less reputable firms from their panel of approved property lawyers .

 Me and my partner are purchasing a property in Borrowash.
 It might be a silly question but how we can trust a solicitor?
 At some point we have to put our life savings into their account.
 What protection do we have from them run away with our deposit?

 Be assured that all money in a Solicitors client account is 100% safe, and even if your Solicitor ran off with it, the Law Society would reimburse you fully.

 I'm the single recipient of my late grandmother’s will with all property in now in my sole name, including the my former home in Borrowash.
 The Borrowash property was put into my name in September.
 I now wish to sell up.
 I do know about the CML 6 month 'rule', which means that my property ownership may be regarded the same way as if I'd bought the house in September.
 Will no one buy the property for half a year?